Overview | Mission | Academic Environment

 Nestled in the heart of the urban San Francisco Bay Area, Mills College is a hidden gem.
 It's an idyllic setting that might—at first glance—belie the pulse of activity that beats within the gates.
 As many have discovered, Mills is home to one of the most dynamic liberal arts educations available to women today.

-For 160 years, Mills College has enjoyed a reputation as a vibrant center of academic excellence.
+For more than 160 years, Mills College has enjoyed a reputation as a vibrant center of academic excellence.
 Historically a college for women only, Mills continues that proud tradition today at the undergraduate level.
 To provide enhanced professional opportunities for all students, Mills also offers renowned graduate programs open to both women and men.

 With an impressive student-to-faculty ratio of 10:1, Mills women are assured access to and support from their inspiring and committed professors.
 The cornerstone of a Mills education is the collaboration between dedicated students and distinguished faculty that goes beyond the classroom and into meaningful work and innovative research.